Inductive constructions for frameworks on a two-dimensional fixed torus: Generating minimally rigid frameworks on

 \subsection{Inductive constructions}

-Let $\pofw$ be an infinitesimally rigid periodic orbit framework.
-It is possible to construct other infinitesimally rigid frameworks from $\pofw$ using {\it periodic vertex additions} and {\it edge splits}.
-We present here the details of these {\it periodic inductive constructions}, which we will also call {\it periodic Henneberg moves} after their finite counterparts which were developed by Henneberg \cite{Henneberg}.
-Details about the finite versions of these moves can be found in \cite{GeneratingIsostaticFrameworks} and \cite{UnionMatroids}.
-The following arguments are based on the rigidity matrix.
-In particular, we will show that the periodic inductive constructions preserve the independence of the rows of $\R_0$.
+Let $\pofw$ be an infinitesimally rigid periodic orbit framework on $\Tor^2$.
+It is possible to construct other infinitesimally rigid frameworks from $\pofw$ using {\it gain-preserving vertex additions} and {\it edge splits}.
+We present here the details of these inductive constructions, which we will also call {\it gain-preserving Henneberg moves} after their finite counterparts which were developed by Henneberg \cite{Henneberg}.
+The proofs of Propositions \ref{prop:vertexAddition}, \ref{prop:edgeSplit} and \ref{prop:reverseEdgeSplit} follow the basic method of their finite counterparts shown in \cite{SomeMatroids}.
+Analogous statements for the partially flexible torus appear in \cite{NixonRoss} using the same proof methods.